hbowie/softdevbigideas/ideas/Glossary.md

 Body:

+Some guidance on what I mean by a few terms that might otherwise cause some confusion.
+For help with other terms not appearing below, see the [Alphabetical Index](alphabetical-index.html).

 architecture
 :	The terms architecture and design have very similar definitions, so in many contexts they are used to denote the same thing, and are used interchangeably.
 If we are to try to make a distinction, though, then architecture usually refers to a more elevated level of design, expressed at a higher level of abstraction, and/or an earlier stage of design.